JGCRI/emissions_mip/docs/setup-ESMValTool.md

   ```
   The default Python module is `python/3.7-anaconda-2019.10`, so loading the Python module loads Conda as well.

-* Create a new conda environment (see [conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for more details)
+* Create a new Conda environment (see [Conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for more details)
   ```
   conda create -n emip python=3.6
   ```